 Flat Arm Syndrome

-In the past, I have referred to the root cause of Stephen Strasburg's elbow
+I have referred to the root cause of Stephen Strasburg's

 more descriptive term...

-In the clip below, see how Stephen Strasburg's elbow starts
+In the clip below, see how Stephen Strasburg's shoulders

-to move to the left while his pitching arm is flat?
+starts to turn while his pitching arm is FLAT and not UP?

 Stephen Strasburg's Flat Arm Syndrome